HamzehSamhouri/TideTunes/README.md

 - Incorporate results from ***Spotify API*** into review form for ease of use

-- Allow users to click on review title to play songs on ***Spotify API***
+- Allow users to click on title in review list and instantly play songs on the ***Spotify API***

-- Allow users to cycle through their Spotify Playlists
+- Allow users to cycle through their Spotify Playlists as well as create new ones

 <br>